TJBarolotta/BUA451-FinalProject-ThomasBartolotta/README.md

 # BUA451-FinalProject-ThomasBartolotta

 ## Summary
-This project explores [brief description of the dataset/topic] using SQL and Python for data analysis and modeling.
+This project explores consumer data about Citibike usage in NYC using SQL and Python for data analysis and modeling.

 ##  Data
 The data comes from BigQuery's public dataset: `[dataset name]`